nana-ntim/FarmSafe/README.md

 ## Project Overview

-This Flask application showcases AI functionalities learned throughout the course.
-It includes:
+This Flask application showcases a farm app build on openAI that requests the user to input a pesticide and the user gets information about it such as:
+- General Information
+- Application Guide

-- [List major features and functionalities]
+- Residue and Harvest Time
+- Environmental Impact
+- Safety Precautions

 ## Getting Started